bytecodealliance/sightglass/benchmarks-next/README.md

 * Be located at `sightglass/benchmarks-next/$BENCHMARK_NAME/benchmark.wasm`

-* Input workloads must be files that lives in the same directory as the `.wasm` benchmark program.
-The benchmark program is run within the directory where it lives on the filesystem, with that directory propened in WASI.
+* Input workloads must be files that live in the same directory as the `.wasm` benchmark program.
+The benchmark program is run within the directory where it lives on the filesystem, with that directory pre-opened in WASI.
 The workload must be read via a relative file path.

   If, for example, the benchmark processes JSON input, then its input workload